kraviteja95/Spring_Boot_App/README.md

 # Spring_Boot_App
-This is a basicc SpringBoot application.
+This is a basic SpringBoot application.